Utah-CS4550-2024-Sp/assignments/a05/assignment05b.md

 ### Chat details link

-Above the messages at the `/chats/:chatId` route, include a link with the text `settings`, the text`details`, or a settings icon that navigates the user to the `/chats/:chatId/details` route.
+Above the messages at the `/chats/:chatId` route, include a link with the text `settings`, the text `details`, or a settings icon.
+The link should navigates the user to the `/chats/:chatId/details` route.

 ### Chat details page